 If a country preserves open spaces like parks and nature reserves for the benefit of everybody, it does not see this increase in human and ecological wellbeing reflected in its economic performance.
 But if it privatizes them, commercializing the resources therein and charging fees to users, then growth happens.

-Wars, crime and corruption are friends of growth as they force societies to buy weapons, install security and push up prices of government tenders.
 Preserving our infrastructure, making it durable, long-term and free adds nothing or only marginally to growth.
 Destroying it, rebuilding it and making people pay for using it gives the growth economy a bump forward.
 Keeping people healthy has no value.
 Making them sick does.
 An effective and preventative public healthcare approach is suboptimal for growth: it’s better to have a highly unequal and dysfunctional system like in the US, which accounts for almost 20% of the country’s GDP.

 Wars, conflicts, crime and corruption are friends of growth in so far as they force societies to build and buy weapons, to install security locks and to push up the prices of what government pays for tenders.